woodie/zouk/README.md

 ## Backend server

-Currently, `lambada` doesn't have an HTTP server, so zouk currently uses the `scandalous` server json endpoint.
+Currently, `lambada` doesn't have an HTTP server, so zouk uses the `scandalous` server json endpoint.
 Once the client works end-to-end, the plan is to build a simple Go service in `lambada` to have a smaller footprint.